ansys/pyfluent-visualization/doc/source/users_guide/index.rst

       events_service.begin_streaming()

-   - Finally, there is a 'scheme_eval' module that provides access to Scheme function evaluation.
-For instance,
+   - Finally, there is a ``scheme_eval`` method that provides for evaluating the scheme.

    .. code::